Birthday Depression: It’s OK to Feel Sad on Your Special Day

 The diagnostic manual (DSM-5) doesn’t recognize birthday blues as a mental health condition.
 But even though it may not be widely talked about, it is a real and common phenomenon.

-Birthday depression is a made-up term for an emotional and mental state that people experience when their birthday comes around.
+Birthday depression is the term coined for an emotional and mental state that people experience when their birthday comes around.
 Celebrators can actually feel stress, apathy, anxiety, sadness, loneliness, despair, grief, and depression around birthdays as opposed to the cheer and excitement they’re supposed to enjoy.

 Apart from that, here’s what you can experience having birthday blues: